 Big blue marble or pale blue dot, Earth revolves around the sun once while rotating 365 1/4 times.

 Earth is titled 23 1/2 degrees to the plane of its axis, and this causes the seasons.
 When the Northern Hemisphere tilts toward the sun, we have summer.
 When it tilts away from the sun, we have winter.

 Our atmosphere is 21% oxygen and 78% nitrogen.
 It has carbon dioxide and water vapor.
 It provides a stable temperature and protects us from harmful rays.
 Plants create oxygen by photosynthesis.

 The sun causes air to expand and move.
 Wind is air in motion.
 Clouds are droplets of water which turn into rain.
 Water evaporates to form clouds.

 Water covers 70% of our planet.
-If the earth were closer to or further away from the sun, liquid water would not exist.
+If the earth were closer to or further away from the sun, liquid water could not exist.
 Water shapes the earth's crust, the Grand Canyon being an example.
 There is an ocean at the North Pole and an ice cap at the South Pole.
 Earth has a magnetic field because of its iron core.

 The sun does not burn the way we think of something burning.
 Electrons change when wood burns.
 Elements change when nuclear fusion occurs.

-Eclipses occur when the sun, earth & moon line up.
+Eclipses occur when the earth, moon & sun line up.
 Both the earth and the moon cast shadows into space.
 Solar eclipses occur when the moon's shadow falls on the earth.
 Lunar eclipses occur when the earth's shadow falls on the moon.
-Lunar eclipses are visible everywhere on the night side of Earth.
+Lunar eclipses are visible everywhere on the night side of our planet.

 Earth's shadow is always there, and different parts of our planet spin into it during a 24 hour period.
-Half the earth always faces the shadow.
+Half of the earth always faces its shadow.
 Half always faces the sun.
 What we call night is our planet's shadow.

-Half the celestial sphere is visible everywhere on the earth.
+Half of the celestial sphere is visible everywhere on the earth.
 The earth blocks the other half.
 Celestial objects appear to move in curves as the earth rotates.